brunosan/cv/index.md

 ## Working experience ##

 **Satellogic** (2017-)
  >[Vice-President, Social Impact](http://www.satellogic.com).
-Responsible for strategy and projects with Social and environmental beneficts as primary objectives.
+Responsible for strategy and projects with Social and environmental benefits as primary objectives.
 Satellogic builds and operates High-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
 As of 2018, we have five satellites operating in Space.
 Based in Argentina and Spain.

 **Independent Consultant/Advisor** (2017-)
  >Several Impact Science projects.
-Some as continuation of previous positions, like Satellite Nightlightlights with the World Bank, or advisor to Mapbox.
-Other projects include fostering enterpreneurship skills in Kakuma refugee camp, workshops on Data Science in Cape Town, factory logistics advisory in Bhutan, advisor on competitivness for the UAE goverment, or advisory on the SDG framework as a market opportunity for a telecomunications global company.
+Some as a continuation of previous positions, like Satellite Nightlightlights with the World Bank, or advisor to Mapbox.
+Other projects include fostering entrepreneurship skills in Kakuma refugee camp, workshops on Data Science in Cape Town, factory logistics advisory in Bhutan, advisor on competitiveness for the UAE government, or advisory on the SDG framework as a market opportunity for a telecommunications global company.

 **World Bank** (2015-2017)
  >[Data Scientist at Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
 Technical lead on bringing Big Data into operations across the Institution and clients around the World.
 Accelerator portfolio projects: 20+ projects, USD500MM+.
 Based in Washington DC.
 Currently, consultant to several projects.